JuanAndrda/BankingSystemFinal/docs/Presentation-Script.md

 Similarly, Account declares an abstract method called withdraw().
 Each subclass implements withdrawal logic appropriate to its account type, which leads us to the fourth principle - polymorphism."

-### 2.4 Polymorphism (1 minute 15 seconds)
+### 2.4 Polymorphism (2 minutes 30 seconds)

 "Fourth, and most importantly, **Polymorphism**.

+Polymorphism means 'many forms' - the same method behaves differently based on context.
+My system demonstrates both types of polymorphism: **Method Overriding** and **Method Overloading**.

+#### Method Overriding - Runtime Polymorphism

 [Show SavingsAccount.withdraw() and CheckingAccount.withdraw() code]

-Polymorphism means 'many forms' - the same method name behaves differently based on the object type.
+Let me show you three examples of method overriding from the codebase.

+**Example 1: withdraw() method**

-Look at the withdraw() method.
-Both SavingsAccount and CheckingAccount inherit from Account and override the withdraw() method.
-However, they implement different business logic.
+Both SavingsAccount and CheckingAccount inherit from Account and override the withdraw() method with different business logic.

-In **SavingsAccount**, the withdraw() method checks if the current balance is greater than or equal to the withdrawal amount.
-If not, the withdrawal fails.
+In **SavingsAccount** at line 22, the withdraw() method checks if the amount is less than or equal to the current balance.
 SavingsAccount does NOT allow overdrafts.

-[Point to code: `if (balance >= amount)`]
+[Point to code: `if (amount > this.getBalance())`]

-In **CheckingAccount**, the withdraw() method checks if the balance PLUS the overdraft limit is greater than or equal to the withdrawal amount.
+In **CheckingAccount** at line 16, the withdraw() method checks if the amount is within balance PLUS overdraft limit.
 This allows the account to go negative, up to the overdraft limit.

-[Point to code: `if (balance + overdraftLimit >= amount)`]
+[Point to code: `if (amount > this.getBalance() + this.overdraftLimit)`]

-This is polymorphism in action.
-At runtime, when you call account.withdraw(), Java determines which version to execute based on whether the account object is a SavingsAccount or a CheckingAccount.
-Same method name, different behavior.
+Same method name, different behavior based on object type.

+**Example 2: getDetails() method**

+Both account subclasses also override getDetails() to provide type-specific information.

+[Show code if possible]

+SavingsAccount's getDetails() at line 37 returns '[SAVINGS]' with interest rate information.
+CheckingAccount's getDetails() at line 31 returns '[CHECKING]' with overdraft limit information.
+Both call super.getDetails() for common information, then add their specific details.
+This is proper use of method overriding with code reuse.

+**Example 3: getPermissions() method**

+In the User hierarchy, both Admin and UserAccount override the abstract getPermissions() method.

+[Show Admin.java and UserAccount.java if possible]

+Admin's getPermissions() at Admin.java line 13 returns a full permission list with 22 operations.
+UserAccount's getPermissions() at UserAccount.java line 28 returns a limited permission list with only 7 operations.
+Same method signature, completely different permission sets.
+This is runtime polymorphism powering the role-based access control system.

+#### Method Overloading - Compile-Time Polymorphism

+Now let me show you method overloading - same method name, different parameters.

+**Example 1: Input Validation Methods**

+[Show InputValidator.java]

+In InputValidator, I have several overloaded methods for validation:

+- `getValidatedCustomer()` at line 133 - no parameters, uses default error message
+- `getValidatedCustomer(String errorMessage)` at line 138 - accepts custom error message

+Similarly for accounts:
+- `getValidatedAccount()` at line 150 - no parameters
+- `getValidatedAccount(String errorMessage)` at line 156 - custom error message
+- `getValidatedAccountWithLabel(String label, String errorMessage)` at line 173 - custom prompt label AND error message

+Same method name, different parameter lists.
+The compiler determines which version to call based on the arguments you provide.
+This is compile-time polymorphism.

+**Example 2: UI Formatting Methods**

+[Show UIFormatter.java]

+In UIFormatter, I have overloaded error display methods:

+- `printError(String message)` at line 181 - simple error with just a message
+- `printErrorEnhanced(String message, String suggestion)` at line 381 - enhanced error with a suggestion box

+Same concept for success messages:
+- `printSuccess(String message, String... details)` at line 159 - basic success message with optional details
+- `printSuccessEnhanced(String message, String... details)` at line 349 - enhanced success in a styled box

+The method name is the same, but the parameter list determines which version executes.

+#### Why This Matters

+Method overriding provides **runtime flexibility** - the behavior changes based on the actual object type at runtime.
+Method overloading provides **API convenience** - one method name handles multiple scenarios with different parameters.

-I'll demonstrate this live in just a moment when we do the system demo - you'll see the same withdraw operation succeed on a CheckingAccount but fail on a SavingsAccount when funds are insufficient."
+I'll demonstrate the withdraw() overriding live in the demo - you'll see the same method call produce different results for SavingsAccount versus CheckingAccount when funds are insufficient."

 ### 2.5 Relationships (45 seconds)